vineetamotilal/async-log-monitor/README.md

 # Async Log Monitor 🛡️

-**Sentinel-Py** is a distributed log monitoring engine built with expert-level Python design patterns.
+**Async Log Monitor** is a distributed log monitoring engine built with expert-level Python design patterns.
 It efficiently tracks application log files in real-time, extracts structured data, and triggers alerts when error rates exceed customizable thresholds.

 This project was built to demonstrate an understanding of **Clean Architecture**, **Concurrency**, and **Advanced Metaprogramming** in Python, acting as a lightweight version of enterprise tools like Datadog or Filebeat.